docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/debugging-in-the-toolkit.rst

 To set a conditional breakpoint in a loop, for example, the conditional expression could be "i >= 1000", which means that the program execution halts if the value of the iteration variable i is equal to or greater than 1000.

-TIP: It is often useful to check the boundary conditions for loops; to do this, you can set the condition for a breakpoint within a loop to trigger on the first and last iterations.
+.. tip:: It is often useful to check the boundary conditions for loops; to do this, you can set the condition for a breakpoint within a loop to trigger on the first and last iterations.
   You can set breakpoints on lines that do not contain any code, such as comment lines.
 When the Toolkit runs the program, it automatically moves such a breakpoint down to the next line that actually contains code.

 The Breakpoints panel
 The Breakpoints panel displays all breakpoints set in the current document window.
 You can use the